Am I An Alcoholic ?

 - Have you ever awakened the morning after some drinking the night before and found that you could not remember a part of the evening?

-- Does any near relative or close friend ever worry or complain about your drinking?
+- Does a near relative or close friend ever worry or complain about your drinking?

 - Can you stop drinking without difficulty after one or two drinks?